Powerful Knockoffs via Minimizing Reconstructability: Empirical results

-We consider three types of non-Gaussian designs: a $t$-tailed Markov chain discussed in \cite{metro2019} with and without correlated signals, a ``block-equicorrelated" design where each block is independently $t$-distributed with an equicorrelated covariance matrix, and a Gibbs measure on a $d \times d$ grid.
+We consider three types of non-Gaussian designs: a $t$-tailed Markov chain discussed in \citet{metro2019} with and without correlated signals, a ``block-equicorrelated'' design where each block is independently $t$-distributed with an equicorrelated covariance matrix, and a Gibbs measure on a $d \times d$ grid.
 In all cases, the features differ substantially from the Gaussian case: for example, in the first two settings, we let our $t$ distributions have $\nu = 3$ degrees of freedom.
-See Appendix \ref{appendix::metrodetails} for more details on the precise design distributions as well as our knockoff generation mechanism for the ``discrete grid" model.
+See Appendix \ref{appendix::metrodetails} for more details on the precise design distributions as well as our knockoff generation mechanism for the ``discrete grid'' model.

-In Figures \ref{fig::nongaussianlinearpower} and \ref{fig::nongaussianlinearfdr}, we let $Y \mid X \sim \mathcal{N}\left(X \beta, 1 \right)$ with similar $\beta$ as before (see the captions for details).
+In Figure \ref{fig::nongaussianlinearpower}, we let $Y \mid X \sim \mathcal{N}\left(X \beta, 1 \right)$ with similar $\beta$ as before (see the captions for details).
 We test three types of feature statistics: lasso coefficient differences, ridge coefficient differences, and debiased lasso (dlasso) coefficient differences \citep{javmont2014}.

 We make two observations about these plots.
 First, the only difference between the second-order and Metropolized knockoff procedures is that the Metropolized sampling procedure takes the second-order knockoffs as proposals $X^*$ and sometimes rejects these knockoffs, setting $\tilde{X}_j = X_j$ in the case of a rejection.
 These rejections \textit{increase} the marginal correlations between $X_j$ and $\tilde{X}_j$, but outside of the Gibbs grid model, the SDP-guided Metropolized knockoffs have more power than their second-order counterparts.
 We interpret this as evidence that the reconstruction effect can still occur for non-Gaussian designs, and the Metropolis rejections (inadvertently) correct for this effect by increasing the marginal feature-knockoff correlations.
 Second, we observe that the MRC second-order knockoffs are substantially more powerful than their SDP counterparts.
 For the Metropolized knockoff sampler, the MVR and \smaxent proposals increase the power of debiased lasso statistics while decreasing the power of the ridge statistics.
 The lasso power is fairly similar between all three methods throughout.
 We present the corresponding FDR plot in Appendix \ref{appendix::metrodetails}.